 This experience has had a profound effect on how I think about music.
 I used a reworked version to open the second chapter of Beethoven's Anvil: Music in Mind and Culture.
+One of my all time favorites.

 Introduction: Together on the One